-Jahmyr Gibbs vs Jordan Mason: Who Should You Start?
+Jahmyr Gibbs vs Jordan Mason: The Full Breakdown

 Jahmyr Gibbs and Jordan Mason are at different tiers heading into 2026.
 The Detroit Lions running back averaged 19.3 PPG in 2025, a full 11.7 points per game ahead of Jordan Mason's 7.6 with the Minnesota Vikings.
 That kind of gap doesn't close on matchup alone.